WilliamsStudentsOnline/wso-config/README.md

 ```
 This will install the required dependencies.
 The scripts `setup.ps1` and `setup.sh` do this for you, but only if they successfully installed Ansible for you.
 If they did not, or you installed Ansible without them, you need to run this manually.

-Be sure that you have enabled password login in your VM's SSH config, and that the root account has a password.
-Change the Makefile to log in as another user if you'd prefer (they must be able to run `sudo` though).
+Be sure that you have enabled password login in your VM's SSH config, and that the root account has an SSH key from your machine; if you have no idea how to do that, [read up on it here](https://www.cyberciti.biz/faq/how-to-set-up-ssh-keys-on-linux-unix/).
+You can change the Makefile to log in as another user if you'd prefer (they must be able to run `sudo` though).

 Another thing: make sure that when you cloned the VMs, you changed the MAC address on each one; if you did not, do this now.
 Also take this moment to quickly determine what the IP address is of each machine (you can find this by running `ip a` and noting down the address, called `inet`, for the interface it uses to connect to the internet, which is likely `enp0s1` if you're in a VM), and edit `inventory/hosts.ini` accordingly.

-Make sure each machine has the same root password, which can be changed with `passwd root`.
+Make sure that you can SSH into each machine without requiring a password!

-You will need a fast internet connection for the Ansible tests to work (the tasks re-install the DNF package cache a few times, which can be slow), so make sure to set up your internet connection accordingly before starting.
+You will need a fast internet connection for Ansible to work (the tasks re-install the DNF package cache a few times, which can be slow), so make sure to set up your internet connection accordingly before starting.

 Then, run the command:
 ``` shell